open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 Of course, you can modify it.
 By default, we use the [`DefaultOptimWrapperConstructor`](mmengine.optim.DefaultOptimWrapperConstructor) class to deal with the construction of optimizer.
-And during the construction, it fine-grainedly configures the optimizer settings of different parameters according to the `paramwise_cfg`.
+And during the construction, it fine-grainedly configures the optimizer settings of different parameters according to the `paramwise_cfg`，which could also serve as a template for new optimizer constructor.

 You can overwrite these behaviors by add new optimizer constructors.